KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction to KAN-Therm Model

-(iv) \textit{Total number of epochs \& early stopping of the spline grid update } impact the model convergence and control the chances of overfitting.
-During our model training, we monitor the convergence of training and the validation loss over a set of epoch choices $\{25, 50, 75, 100, 125, 150, 175, 200\}$ to obtain the best model performance for $150$ epochs.
+\textit{\uline{Total number of epochs \& early stopping of the spline grid update}} impact the model convergence and the chances of overfitting.
+During our model training, we monitor the convergence of training and the validation loss over a set of epoch choices $\{60,70, 50, 90\}$ to obtain the best model performance for $70$ epochs.
 Similarly, the spline grid update hyperparameter controls the number of epochs over which the spline grid range is updated to minimize the loss function.
-During model training, we consider the set of spline grid update choices of $\{25,50,75,100,125,150\}$ epochs and obtained the best accuracy without overfitting for stopping the spline grid update within the first $50$ epochs.
+During model training, we consider a set of spline-grid stopping fractions $\{0.70,0.80, 0.90\}$ of the total epochs and select the best configuration based on the validation results to avoid overfitting.
+For our best model, we have the training run of $70$ epochs with a grid-update stopping fraction of $0.9$ i.e. the spline-grid updates were stopped after 63 epochs.

-(v) \textit{Training batch size} affects the convergence, computational speed, and resource requirement during training.
-The batch size during our model training is finalized as $1E5$ after searching through the set of batch size choices $\{128, 1E4, 5E4, 7.5E4, 1E5, 2E5, 3E5\}$ for $aEb = a\times10^b$.
+\uline{\textit{Training batch size}} affects the convergence, computational speed, and resource requirement during training.
+The batch size during our model training is finalized as $2^{14}$ after searching through the set of batch size choices of $\{2^{14}, 2^{15}, 2^{16}\}$.

+Fig.~\ref{fig:hyper} summarizes the KAN sweep results, where each line corresponds to a trained model and shows the settings (batch size, epochs, update steps, width, grid, spline, $v_1$, $v_2$, $\lambda$) used in that run.
+The color scale directly shows RMSE (K), with lower RMSE indicating better models.
+Table~\ref{tab:MODEL_VARIABLES_AND_PARAMETERS} shows the specific hyperparameter settings for the chosen best-performing KAN model (lowest RMSE in the sweep).

-The parallel coordinate plot in Fig.~\ref{fig:hyper} depicts our rigorous hyperparameter exploration findings that finally enabled us to obtain a lightweight KAN-Therm model.
-In Fig.~\ref{fig:hyper}, each vertical axis represents a hyperparameter, and each line represents the hyperparameter combinations in a single run of the model.
-Additionally, the color of each line maps the validation loss for the particular run to visually illustrate the model performance with different combinations of hyperparameters.
-Based on our analysis, we choose the hyperparameter combination that yields the best model performance with a final loss of $2.5E-3$ and $2.6E-3$, respectively, for training and validation.
-Table~\ref{tab:MODEL_VARIABLES_AND_PARAMETERS} captures the finalized hyperparameters used during the training process.
-Fig.~\ref{fig:training} shows that the training and validation losses converge without overfitting during training of the KAN-Therm model.
-Next, we evaluate the performance of our proposed KAN-Therm model as well as highlight its advantages over state-of-the-art ML networks, specifically in deployability on a resource-constrained physical BMS.
+The parallel coordinate plot in Fig.~\ref{fig:hyper} shows the results of the hyperparameter search, where each vertical axis represents a hyperparameter and each colored line connects the hyperparameter combinations chosen for each training-validation run of the model.
+The color of each line maps to the validation RMSE for that run.
+The hyperparameter combination that yields the best model performance with 1.83E$-6$ training loss and 1.96E$-6$ validation loss is listed in Table~\ref{tab:MODEL_VARIABLES_AND_PARAMETERS}.
+Next, we test the performance of our proposed KAN-therm model and highlight its advantages over state-of-the-art machine learning networks, specifically in terms of deployability on a resource-constrained physical BMS.